Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Experiments

 \subsection{Baselines}

-We integrate DIR with representative ZSID systems.
-For transformation-based methods with linear classifier, we explore the use of CNN \cite{lecun1989backpropagation}, uni-directional LSTM \cite{hochreiter1997long}, and BERT \cite{BERT} as the feature extractor, which are denoted as CNN, LSTM and BERT, respectively.
+We integrate CTIR with representative ZSID systems.
+For transformation-based methods with linear classifier, we explore the use of CNN, LSTM, and BERT \cite{BERT} as the feature extractor, which are denoted as CNN, LSTM and BERT, respectively.
 We find that use BERT to compute the similarity matrix leads to poor results, as the label names are very short.
-Therefore, we combine BERT feature extractor with CNN-DIR computed similarity matrix for the BERT baseline.
-For capsule network classifier, we select IntentCapsNet \cite{XiaZYCY18} as the baseline system.
-In terms of the compatibility-based methods, we study the effect of DIR on Zero-shotDNN \cite{kumar2017zero} and CDSSM \cite{chen2016zero}.
+Therefore, we combine BERT feature extractor with CNN-CTIR computed similarity matrix for the BERT baseline.
+For capsule network classifier, we adopt CapsNet \cite{XiaZYCY18} as the baseline system.
+In terms of the compatibility-based methods, we study the combination of CTIR with Zero-shotDNN \cite{kumar2017zero} and CDSSM \cite{chen2016zero}.

-We also introduce two strong baselines targeting the two limitations discussed in the Introduction.
-For the intent relationship problem, we replace the original label names with manually selected keywords in the ZSID setting (denoted as + key).
-For the domain-shift problem in GZSID, we follow \citet{Guangfeng} to build a two-stage approach.
-In the first stage we use the SOTA method LOF (LMCL) \cite{LinX19} to perform the UID, and the second stage of ZSID is accomplished by the baseline methods (denoted as + LOF).
-We follow the code released by \citet{LinX19} to train the first stage UID model.
+We also introduce two strong baselines targeting the two limitations related to ZSID and GZSID respectively, as discussed in Section \ref{sec:intro}.
+For ZSID, we replace the original label names with manually selected keywords (denoted as + key), which reflect the inter-intent relationships more accurately.
+For GZSID, we build a two-stage approach (denoted as + LOF) as described in Section \ref{sec:two-stage}.

-ReCapsNet \cite{liu2019reconstructing} and the two-stage method with SEG \cite{Guangfeng}, which achieve the SOTA performance, are not open-sourced.
-To compare with them, we run our method on their setting: They build the GZSID test set with $30\%$ seen intent utterances and all unseen intent utterance.
-As we have discussed, seen intents still account for the majority in real-world application, and therefore $30\%$ seen versus all unseen underestimates the importance of seen intents.
-The label names used by these work are also slightly different from our main experiments, as we use the raw label names without modification.
+ReCapsNet \cite{liu2019reconstructing} and the two-stage method SEG \cite{Guangfeng}, which achieve the SOTA performance, are not open-sourced.
+Different from our two-stage method, SEG ensembles UID and ZSID models in Phase1 and conducts seen intent prediction in Phase2.
+To compare with them, we follow their way of data processing and run our model.